Webhook Testing

 Common Issues

-Signature Verification Failed: Ensure webhook secret is properly configured in your AhaSend account settings Events Not Received: Check that the webhook URL is correct and the local server is running Connection Refused: Verify the port is not already in use and firewall allows connections
+Signature Verification Failed: The command automatically generates a webhook secret using the standard-webhooks specification Events Not Received: Check that the webhook URL is correct and the local server is running Connection Lost: The command handles disconnections with buffered event replay, automatically reconnecting when possible

 Best Practices